Felix Toppo: Biography

 He earned a master's degree in psychology from the Gregorian University, Rome, in 1990.

 Pope John Paul II appointed him Bishop of Jamshedpur on 14 June 1997.
 He received his episcopal consecration from Cardinal Telesphore Placidus Toppo on 27 September 1997.
 Toppo was the first tribal to head the Diocese.

 He chaired the CBCI Office for Clergy and Religious and headed the National Vocation Service Centre in Pune for four years.

 In 2016, in an essay he contributed to a volume on gender and justice, he wrote that the Church's patriarchal structure had immediate consequences for women: "In the Church men traditionally are given the authoritative and leadership positions and women, religious or lay, are assigned generally to subservient roles rather than to decision making positions."

 On 24 June 2018 Pope Francis named him Archbishop of Ranchi.
 He was installed there on 6 August.
 That same month, he confronted civil authorities, controlled by the Hindu nationalist Bharatiya Janata Party, when they initiated investigations of Catholic NGOs accused of "proselytization activities through inducement".
 He said no specifics were provided and complained that "nothing of the sort happens with pro-Hindu organizations".
 He said the probes were designed to divide the Catholic and Hindu within the tribal population in advance of elections.
 In December he praised the government for protecting tribal land rights by denying the right to purchase tribal lands to the non-tribal husband of a tribal woman.

 As of 2018, he chaired the governing body of the Society for Medical Education, North India, of the Catholic Bishops' Conference of India (CBCI), which built a hospital to provide care for the tribal people and the poor.
 He was chairperson of the Regional Bishops' Council of Jharkhand and Andaman.
 He was also vice-chancellor of St. Albert's College, Ranchi, the region's major seminary.
 Within the Conference of Catholic Bishops of India, he was one of three members of the Commission for Vocations, Seminarians, Clergy and Religious.

+Pope Francis accepted his resignation on 30 December 2023.